Statements of case are documents which contain the alleged factual basis on which the claimant or defendant relies to make or defend a legal claim.

 - save legal costs in the long run, because less important factual matters do not need to be dealt with in evidence or at the trial

-If the claimant wishes to file a reply, it must do so when it files its allocation questionnaire, and serve it simultaneously.
-Replies, like other statements of case must be endorsed with a statement of truth.
+If the claimant wishes to file a reply, it must do so when it files its Directions Questionnaire, and serves it simultaneously.
+A Reply to Defence, like other statements of case, must be endorsed with a statement of truth, in the same way as witness statements.

 Remedies for defective Statements of Case